ljleb/ljleb/README.md

 [Discord server](https://discord.gg/JGhpFaUE) for sharing and discussing stable diffusion experiments like unconventional merge methods or training schemes.
 Join in!

-If my work was useful to you, consider saying thanks on [my Patreon](https://www.patreon.com/ljleb).
+If my work was useful to you and you want to say thanks, consider checking my [my Patreon](https://www.patreon.com/ljleb).